Plan 9 from Outer Space: Plot

-Mourners gather around an old man at his wife's grave site as an airliner overhead flies toward Burbank, California.
-Pilot Jeff Trent and co-pilot Danny are startled by a bright light, accompanied by a loud noise.
-They look outside and see a flying saucer land at the cemetery, where two gravediggers are killed by a female ghoul.
+Mourners gather around an old man (Lugosi) at his wife's grave site as an airliner overhead flies toward Burbank, California.
+Pilot Jeff Trent and his co-pilot Danny are startled by a bright light, accompanied by a loud noise.
+They see a flying saucer land in the cemetery near Jeff's house, where two gravediggers are killed by a ghoul (the reanimated wife of the old man).

-Lost in grief, the old man is struck and killed by a car near his home.
+Lost in grief, the old man is struck and killed by a car in front of his home.
 Mourners at his funeral discover the gravediggers' corpses.
-When Inspector Daniel Clay and his police officers arrive, Clay goes off alone to investigate.
+When Inspector Daniel Clay and his police officers arrive, Clay goes alone into the cemetery to investigate.

-Jeff and his wife, Paula (who live near the cemetery), hear sirens.
-He tells her about his flying saucer encounter, saying that the Army has sworn him to secrecy.
-As the saucer lands, a powerful swooshing noise knocks the Trents and the people at the cemetery to the ground.
-Clay is killed by both the female ghoul and the old man's reanimated corpse.
+Jeff tells his wife, Paula (the old man's granddaughter), about his flying saucer encounter, saying that the Army has sworn him to secrecy.
+Another saucer lands, and a powerful swooshing noise knocks the Trents, and the police officers in the cemetery, to the ground.
+Inspector Clay is murdered by the ghoul and her husband's now-reanimated corpse.
 Lieutenant Harper says: "But one thing's sure.
-Inspector Clay is dead, murdered, and somebody's responsible".
+Inspector Clay is dead, murdered, and somebody's responsible!".

-Newspaper headlines report flying saucer sightings over Hollywood Boulevard, and three fly across Los Angeles.
-In Washington, D.C., the military fires missiles at more saucers.
-Chief of saucer operations Thomas Edwards says the government has been covering up saucer attacks, and a small town has been annihilated.
+Newspaper headlines report flying saucer sightings over Hollywood Boulevard, and three of them fly across Los Angeles.
+In Washington, D.C., the military fires missiles at several saucers.
+Chief of saucer operations Thomas Edwards says the government has been covering up saucer attacks.

 The aliens return to their Space Station 7, and Commander Eros tells the alien ruler that he has been unsuccessful in contacting Earth's governments.
 Eros recommends "Plan 9", the resurrection of recently deceased humans.
-Concerned about Paula's safety, Jeff urges her to stay with her mother, but she refuses.
-That night, the undead old man breaks into their house and pursues Paula outside, where the female ghoul and Inspector Clay join him.
-Paula escapes, finally collapsing after the three ghouls return to Eros in the saucer.
+Concerned about Paula's safety, Jeff urges her to stay with her mother while he's at work, but she refuses.
+That night, the undead old man breaks into their house and chases Paula outside, where the female ghoul and Inspector Clay join him.
+Paula escapes, collapsing in the woods while the three ghouls return to Eros in the saucer.